 The Alaska Temporary Assistance Program (ATAP) provides cash assistance and work services to low-income families with children to help them with basic needs while they work toward becoming self-sufficient.

 Developmental Disability Resource Connection (DDRC)

 The DDRC Navigator will help you identify and prioritize your family and child’s needs and assist you in obtaining supports.
 This program provides short-term assistance for your family.
 The DDRC Navigator will help fill out paperwork to help become eligible for other funds and help find other financial resources for you and your family.
-You can schedule time with a Stone Soup Group DDRC Navigator for more information.
+You can submit an intake to setup an appointment to meet with a Stone Soup Group DDRC Navigator for more information.

 For contact numbers in your community call: Division of Senior & Disabilities Services

 (DSDS): Anchorage 269-3600 or Toll free 1-800- 478-9996

 Medicaid Waivers use federal and state funds to pay for health care and family supports for people with certain health and/or developmental conditions.
 Waivers give states the option to design individual health care systems beyond those usually available through Medicaid.
 For more information, talk to your Case Manager, Care Coordinator or STAR Coordinator about eligibility requirements or call the Division of Senior & Disabilities Services (DSDS).